mortie/dedaemon/README.md

 xinput settings to the device, and re-runs whatever commands you desire (e.g xset, setxkbmap).
 It runs the applications and services you want to run on startup, and makes sure they are properly termminated when dedaemon stops.

+### Why node.js?

+I suspect a lot of people will wonder why on earth this is written in javascript and using node.js.
+The simple reason is that I like it.
+Newer versions of javascript has pretty nice syntax, and node.js is really quite good at asynchronous programming; a lot of what dedaemon does is sitting idle and waiting for events, and interacting with the system.
+It's nice to not block while running relatively slow xrandr commands.
+I also find node's interface for spawning and interacting with child processes to be really nice.

+A lot of why people dislike node.js is dependency hell; any package has a dozen dependencies, eoch of which in turn has a dozen more sub-dependencies, etc. I personally don't like that either.
+That's why dedaemon has exactly one dependency, counting transient dependencies, and that's my config file parser.
+At the time of writing, the entire thing is around 300 kilobytes, and that's counting the node\_modules folder and everything.

+Even the code interacting with udev doesn't use the "proper" way of integrating C code with node, because that requires dependencies, and you suddenly end up with a hundred transient dependencies.
+Instead, I just wrote a tiny C program which I interract with by writing to its stdin and reading from its stdout.

 ## Configuration